Lee Anderson (boxer)

-On May 9 of that year, Lee Anderson took on Tiger Flowers in Ciudad Juarez, Mexico for a 15-round bout to determine the colored light heavyweight title.
+On May 9 of that year, Lee Anderson took on Tiger Flowers in Ciudad Juárez, Mexico, for a 15-round bout to determine the colored light heavyweight title.
 Anderson won his second colored crown when he K.O.-ed Flowers in the seventh round.

 Anderson apparently vacated the title in turn, and Kid Norfolk took the crown title for the second time one day short of a year later, on May 8, 1923, when he K.O.-ed Flowers at 2:50 in the first round of a scheduled 12-rounder.
 The title then went into abeyance.

 Anderson retired from the ring.
 By 1942, he was living in a boardinghouse in Harlem and working as a stevedore on the Hudson River waterfront.

 John Henry Lewis became the first black world light heavyweight champion in 1935.

 In his career, Anderson racked up a record of 36 wins (15 by K.O., 32 losses (K.O.-ed four times) and 12 draws, plus eight newspaper decisions, in which he won two, lost two, and had two draws.